Maks Gregorič

 Maks Gregorič (born 26 August 1985) is a former motorcycle speedway rider from Slovenia.
 He earned 7 caps for the Slovenia national speedway team.

 Career

 Gregorič was a member of Slovenian national team, winning seven international caps and representing them at four World Cups including the 2009 Speedway World Cup semi finals.

-He rode for the Kolejarz Rawicz in the Polish Second League and started racing in the British leagues during the 2009 Premier League speedway season, when riding for the Redcar Bears and also rode for them during the 2010 season but broke his leg in May and missed the remainder of the season.
+Gregorič rode for the Kolejarz Rawicz in the Polish Second League and started racing in the British leagues during the 2009 Premier League speedway season, when riding for the Redcar Bears and also rode for them during the 2010 season but broke his leg in May and missed the remainder of the season.

-He won the silver medal three times at the Slovenian Championship in 2009, 2012 and 2014.
+Gregorič won the silver medal three times at the Slovenian Championship in 2009, 2012 and 2014.